 People leave organizations.
 Sometimes at the worst possible time.

-As Mark Goulston writes, “study after study has shown that no one is immune from the motivating effects of acknowledgement and thanks.
+As Mark Goulston writes, “study after study has shown that no one is immune from the motivating effects of acknowledgment and thanks.
 In fact, research by Adam Grant and Francesca Gino has shown that saying thank you not only results in reciprocal generosity — where the thanked person is more likely to help the thanker — but stimulates prosocial behavior in general.
-In other words, saying “thanks” increases the likelihood your employee will not only help you, but help someone else.”
+In other words, saying “thanks” increases the likelihood your employee will not only help you but help someone else.”

 In other words, gratitude makes us all better.
 How we treat people matters.
 (Trust me.
 I had my own transformational experience.)